ryjfgjl/ExcelToDatabase/README.md

 ## API
 The tool provides API capabilities that can be called by other applications for background import without a graphical interface.

-For example: DiLuConverter.exe import/export/sync/job "Test connection 1" "Test configuration 1"
+For example: ExcelToDatabase.exe import/export/sync/job "Test connection 1" "Test configuration 1"

-Command: DiLuConverter.exe
+Command: ExcelToDatabase.exe

 Parameter 1: import/export/sync/job--execute type